 FINDING JUNKYARDS THAT SELL CAR PARTS

 You can find plenty of junkyards near you by searching on Google, Yellow Pages, Yelp or another directory.
+Simply search for "junkyards near me" and you're bound to find more than a handful.
 Our list of local auto junkyards is also a great resource.
 The junkyard that you choose should have reasonably good reviews and be professional and reputable.
 Give them a call and ask them if they deal with parts before you head over.

 FINDING THE CAR PARTS YOU NEED

 Some you-pick junkyards will simply hand you a paper map of the junkyard and let you figure it out from there.
 You’ll need to locate the make of the car and see if you can find any parts you need, and you’ll also need to remove the parts yourself.
 Other junkyards, though, make it a bit easier by offering parts locators through Car-Part.com.
 This website allows you to search a directory of millions of car parts.

 With or without a car part directory, do yourself a favor and know the part that you need beforehand.

 This sounds like a given, but if you have paid little attention to what’s under the hood of your car because you’ve paid for your local car service salesman to do all of your repairs, then you might need to do a little research.
 When you go to the junkyard, you will have to know:

 - What the part looks like

 - What types of cars you will find it in